Airline baggage check policy (rant warning)

 So, after much anxiety and packing and repacking, I was successful in getting the bare necessities into a bag and off I wheeled to the airport.
-Even with wheels, it's a PITA to drag a bag through the airport, through security, on the little bus I had to take to get to the terminal gate, then sit and wait for the flight.
+Even with wheels, it’s a PITA to drag a bag through the airport, through security, on the little bus I had to take to get to the terminal gate, then sit and wait for the flight.
+That was obviously more troublesome than to take a domestic flight.
 Only to discover the plane is a small one, with smaller-than-usual overhead bins, and my bag is too big.
 Fortunately for my pocketbook, the airline checked my bag at the gate, no charge.
-It was not my fault, after all, that the standard carry-on size didn't apply in this case.
+It was not my fault, after all, that the standard carry-on size didn’t apply in this case.
 So why, I asked myself, for this flight, do they even bother charging a fee for checking baggage?
 Why not just make it more convenient for everyone and waive the baggage check fee up front?
-How hard would it be to notify the customer at the point of sale that carry-on isn't an option on the flight and there will be no fee for checking a bag?
+How hard would it be to notify the customer at the point of sale that carry-on isn’t an option on the flight and there will be no fee for checking a bag?
 Or, perhaps the better question, how much can they be making on the baggage check fee on a plane that only holds 120 passengers, when they end up checking bags at no charge at the gate anyway?

 On my return to LAX, I flew Delta.
 I like Delta.
 They’re usually on time and the employees are nice.
 You can feel the “but….” coming, can’t you?
 BUT…. yeah, the baggage check fee.
 I knew I had really stuffed the bag.
 In fact, some of the overflow went into my computer case backpack and I wasn’t sure I could fit my wallet-on-a-string into the backpack if I needed to, as the FAA only allows one carry on and one personal item.
 With the bag as a carry-on, I’d need to fit the wallet into the backpack to meet the requirement for one personal item.
 I was there early and facing not only a couple hours of waiting, but a change after a fairly short flight from Milwaukee to Minneapolis.
 So I decided to just bite the bullet and pay the fee to check my bag through to LAX.